solomon-idan/mppr/README.md

-# Modelling for Pandemic Preparedness and Response (MPPR)
+# Modelling for Pandemic Preparedness and Response (MPPR) Modular Shortcourse

+This repository contains materials for the in-person part of this course organized by the German West African Center for Global Health and Pandemic Prevention, a center hosted at the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.

 ## Contents